vfarcic/devops26/manuscript/12-prow-article.md

 /meow
 ```

-The approver should receive a notification email.
+You should see a picture of a cat.
+We did not really need it, but it was a good demonstration of a communication through comments that results in automatically executed actions.

+When we created a pull request, it was automatically assigned to one of the approvers.
+Your colleague should have received a notification email.
 Please let her know that she should go to the pull request (instructions are in the email), type `/lgtm` (looks good to me), and click the *Comment* button.

 I> Please note that `/approve` and `/lgtm` have the same purpose in this context.
 We're switching from one to another only to show that both result in the pull request being merged to the master branch.

 After a while, the PR will be merged, and a build of the pipeline will be executed.
-That, as you already know, results in a new release being validated and deployed to the staging environment.
+That, as you hopefully know, results in a new release being validated and deployed to the staging environment (thanks to Jenkins X pipelines).

 You will notice that email notifications are flying back and forth between you and the approver.
 Not only that we are applying ChatOps principles, but we are at the same time solving the need for notifications that let each involved know what's going on as well as whether there are pending actions.
 Those notifications are sent by Git itself as a reaction to specific actions.
 The way to control who receives which notifications is particular to each Git platform and I hope that you already know how to subscribe, unsubscribe, or modify Git notifications you're receiving.